Collaboration Equilibrium in Federated Learning: Collaboration Equilibrium

 \subsection{Achieving Collaboration Equilibrium Given the Benefit Graph}

-In theory, there are $B_{N}$ collaboration strategies for partitioning $N$ clients into several coalitions, where $B_{N}$ is the Bell number which denotes how many solutions for partitioning a set with $N$ elements~\cite{bell1934exponential}.
-Optimizing a set partition takes exponential time and could be intractable for arbitrarily many clients.
-In this section, we propose an iterative method for deriving a collaboration strategy which achieves CE with polynomial time complexity.
+In theory, there are $B_{N}$ collaboration strategies for partitioning $N$ clients into several coalitions, where $B_{N}$ is the Bell number which denotes how many solutions for partitioning a set with $N$ elements~\citep{bell1934exponential}.
+While exhaustive trying all partitions has exponential time complexity, in this section, we propose an iterative method for deriving a collaboration strategy that achieves CE with polynomial time complexity.
 Specifically, at each iteration, we search for a \emph{stable coalition} which is formally defined in~Definition \ref{def:sc} below, then we remove the clients in the \emph{stable coalition} and re-build the benefit graph for the remaining clients.
 The iterations will continue until all clients are able to identify their own coalitions.

 \begin{definition}[Stable Coalition] Given a client set $\bm{I}$, a coalition $C^{s}$ is stable if it satisfies \begin{enumerate} \item Each client in $C^{s}$ achieves its maximal model utility, i.e.,